mkuthan/mkuthan.github.io/_posts/2025-11-26-home-assistant-solar-v2.md

 ## Introduction

 This spring I installed a photovoltaic (PV) system on my roof to generate renewable energy for my home.
 Soon after, I wrote a Home Assistant automation to optimize solar use.
 You can read more in my previous post [Home Assistant solar energy management](/blog/2025/04/12/home-assistant-solar/).

-Summer, with plenty of sunshine, didn't challenge that YAML-based setup.
-As autumn and winter approached with shorter days, less predictable weather, and heating energy consumption, I realized I needed something more robust than a collection of YAML automations.
+Summer, with plenty of sunshine, didn’t really challenge the YAML-based setup.
+But as autumn and winter approached — with shorter days, less predictable weather, and increasing heating energy consumption — I realized I needed something more robust than a collection of YAML automations.

 {: .notice--info}
-I found an excellent opportunity to apply lessons from Fluent Python 😂
+It was the perfect chance to put lessons from Fluent Python into practice. 😂

-After two to three months of tinkering in my spare time, I implemented a new solar and heating energy management system using [AppDaemon](https://github.com/AppDaemon/appdaemon), a sandboxed execution environment for Home Assistant.
+After two to three months of tinkering in my spare time, I implemented a new solar and heating energy management system using [AppDaemon](https://github.com/AppDaemon/appdaemon).
 Here are some stats about the project:

 - 📦 2,529 lines of production code across 55 Python files
 - 🧪 4,248 lines of test code in 37 test files